glowacki-dev/ruby-kaigi-notes/day-2/README.md

    **A**: No, we run it in CI and only on code that changed.

-## Soutaro Matsumoto - Ruby Programming with Type Checking
+## Soutaro Matsumoto - "Ruby Programming with Type Checking"

 ### Intro